< Back to all insights

 According to People Management, research has shown that productivity not only plateaus but actually declines after a certain point.
 As humans, we require rest to sustain peak performance.

-The initial reason why the Labour government proposed the plans for ‘the right to switch off’ under Labour’s Plan To Make Work Pay is because flexible working and working from home had allowed for a ‘24/7 at home office’.
+The initial reason why the Labour government proposed the plans for ‘the right to switch off’ under Labour’s Plan To Make Work Pay is that flexible working and working from home had allowed for a ‘24/7 at home office’.
 This level of availability for work, whether it’s sitting down at your desk and completing an assignment or just replying to a work-related message, leads to higher levels of burnout - and, ultimately, less productive workers.

 Employees who use their annual leave can see a productivity boost of up to 40%and a significant 28% reduction in the likelihood of taking sick leave.